 - This has led gamers to contemplate an important question – Do dual monitors affect FPS?

-The short answer is – Yes, dual monitors do affect gaming performance to some degree.
-While most gamers agree that the difference in performance is rather negligible, there is still a difference nonetheless.
 In this article, we are going to be looking at how big of an impact dual monitors have on the FPS of your favorite game.
 Without further ado, let’s jump right in!

 Does Running Dual Monitors Affect Performance?

 Yes, running dual monitors will affect your GPU performance.
 However, it won’t affect your CPU performance.
 Since your monitors are directly connected to your GPU, it will use up some of its total power.

 As an example, let’s say you are using two 4K monitors.
 In comparison, if you use two 1080p monitors, then you will notice that the performance you get from the 1080p monitor setup is actually a bit higher than the 4K one.